 Descriptive statistical analysis involves organizing, summarizing, and describing data in a meaningful way.
 This analysis helps researchers understand the main characteristics, patterns, and trends within a dataset.
 The following steps outline how to conduct a descriptive statistical analysis:

 2. Data Cleaning: Clean the data by removing any errors, outliers, or missing values that may affect the analysis.
-This step ensures that the data is reliable and ready for further analysis.
+Both IBM SPSS Statistics and R provide robust tools for data cleaning and transformation.

 6. Interpretation: Interpret the results of the descriptive analysis by summarizing the main characteristics of the data.
 Describe the central tendency, variability, and any notable patterns or trends observed in the dataset.